We all love Freo, but what about its neighbour to the east? Here are just a few of our favourite spots in the 6158.

 A relatively new edition to the list, 8 Knots resides right on the Swan River and offers relaxed riverside dining the whole family can enjoy.
 Their menu is a little more modern-leaning than some of the other classic pubs around town, but you won’t be complaining after you’ve inhaled some Japanese Popcorn Chicken, Pork Croquettes or a big ole chicken parmi.

 110 Riverside Road

 May St Larder

-One of the OG new school cafes around East Freo, May Street Larder’s all day menu is hard to go past, with equally enticing options when it comes to brunch (miso mushroom omelette, apple pie French Toast) and lunch (Korean fried chicken burger, spiced lamb naanwich).
+One of the OG new school cafes around East Freo, May Street Larder’s all day menu is hard to go past, with a raft of enticing options when it comes to your leisurely weekend brunch – including one of Perth’s first chicken and waffles on offer.
 The light and airy interior makes it a popular stop in year-round, so make sure you book ahead.

 Unit 23/155 Canning Hwy

 We can go for an Italian feast any day of the week – and Salsa Rossa is pretty hard to pass up.
 The modern Italian menu is pared-back, yet full of crowd-pleasers: think Shark Bay scallops and pancetta, beef carpaccio, or oven roasted pork belly with cauliflower puree and kale.
 Sat next to the open fire, with a glass of wine?
 Big vibes.

 This lusciously green rooftop bar’s Asian-inspired share plates pair well with a tasty cocktail selection and river views.
 For $65, you can be treated to a smorgasbord of chef’s choices, with menu highlights including lots of moreish dumplings, crispy miso chicken, and smoked and caramelised sticky lamb ribs.
 Sweetwater also have some dangerously tantalising cocktail specials, plus an eight-course yum cha on Sunday that is for the history books.

 Level 6/1 Silas Street